Sharing your own caring experiences can help those also caring for a loved one and also help us spread awareness of what it means to be a carer.

 - Published stories – If we decide to publish your story on our website, along with your name and photos, we will always get in touch to let you know and make sure you are happy for it to be used.
-We also might wish to include your story in our e-newsletters and/or Carers Magazine.
+We also might wish to include your story in our email newsletters and/or Caring magazine.
 We will get in touch with you to discuss this.

 - Sharing with the media – If you have indicated that you are interested in sharing your story with the media, we will get in touch if a suitable opportunity arises.
 We will talk to you about the media opportunity, what it involves and answer any questions you may have before you decide to take part.
 We will not give your contact details to the media.